What is Traditional Foster Care?

 Foster care is meant to be temporary, and in most cases the goal is for the child to return to his or her family.
 Foster parents can encourage the child’s connection with his or her family by assisting with visitation, setting up telephone calls, facilitating letter writing or card sending, passing along pictures of the child to the family, etc. We will ensure that involvement with the child’s family is done in a manner that is safe and as comfortable as possible for everyone.

-Did you know SCYAP offers two foster care programs?
+SCYAP offers two types of foster care in South Carolina: